How much deposit do you need?

 A loan from parents

 It is possible that your parents can give you a loan to fund your deposit.
-They are able to then add a charge to the property to protect their loan.
+They can then add a charge to the property to protect their loan.

 To do this they mustn’t charge you any monthly payments as this will affect your affordability.
 They would have to agree to you only repaying the loan when the property was sold.
 You may be able to remortgage when your income increases and borrow more to repay this loan too.